 When appropriate you will be offered psychological therapies.
-One of the approaches used is called Cognitive Behavioural Therapy.
+The main approach used is called Cognitive Behavioural Therapy.
 This is used to improve a person's sense of wellbeing and mental health, it helps people to think about possibilities for change and alternative ways of coping.
 These approaches are given by appropriately trained staff.